TheTechRobo/rsync-tool/README.md

 Choose how much you want it to loop — you can't choose forever :( — so just type e.g. Loop 120 minutes and add another loop for 200 minutes so that it will loop the 120 minutes and then loop the 120 minutes again for 200 minutes and then repeat the 200 minutes for 220 minutes and so on.

-# Why shouldn't I use another, closed-source, third-party tool?
+# Why shouldn't I use another, closed-source, more sophisticated third-party tool?
 Because, unlike with a third-party tool, with this you can actually — and easily — check what's going on in the code.
 So you're sure that it's not a virus.
-Also, you're supporting open-source :)
+Plus, sophisticated isn't always better, and you're also supporting open-source ;)
 ######
 And plus, this uses an **official** macOS tool that's **included**.
 Apple wouldn't have added it if it was trouble ;)